-- 1. In a panel within the dialog from which context-help was requested. - 2.
-In a panel within the dialog corresponding to the item for which context-help is being requested. - 3.
-In a single reusable (singleton) online help viewer window within RiverWare. - 4.
-In an external viewer/browser (e.g. Adobe Reader for PDFs, or a web browser for HTML). - (1) Showing help within the dialog from which contexthelp was requested: There are several types of dialogs in which RPL Frames (editor panels) are used (this being one of the types of places from which context help would be requested).
+- (1) Help can be shown within the dialog in which context-help was requested: There are several types of dialogs in which RPL Frames (editor panels) are used (this being one of the types of places from which context help would be requested).
 Each of these contexts, plus the two relevant RPL Palette tabs (see above) have their own GUI layout constraints, and would require different and separately implemented changes to add a "help" panel.
 We're deciding that this lack of conformity and broad development scope is undesirable.

-- (2) Showing help within the dialog corresponding to the item for which context-help is being requested: Of the items having help topics supported by this enhancement, only RPL Predefined Functions have an associated dialog.
+One exception to this is that we will show the RPL Predefined Function's description content in a panel at the bottom of the Predefined Function tab of the RPL palette. - (2) Help can be shown within the dialog corresponding to the item for which context-help is being requested: Of the items having help topics supported by this enhancement, only RPL Predefined Functions have an associated dialog.
 And, in fact, the RPL Frame panel (intended for user-defined functions) doesn't currently have a use when showing a predefined function.
 The panel just shows this message: "See Online Help for documentation of predefined functions."
-This is a natural place to show documentation for the predefined function. - (3) Showing help within a single reusable (singleton) online help viewer window within RiverWare: Being that individual RPL expression types don't have their own dialog, this is a reasonable place in which to show help topics for those RPL language constructs. - (4) Showing help within an external viewer/browser.
+This is a natural place to show documentation for the predefined function. - (3) Help can be shown within a single reusable (singleton) online help viewer window within RiverWare: Since individual RPL operators don't have their own dialog, this is a reasonable place in which to show help topics for those RPL language constructs. - (4) Help can be shown within an external viewer/browser.
 This is what's currently being done for online help, to show PDFs in a PDF viewer, typically Adobe Reader.
 There are ways of having certain versions of certain viewers navigate to specific places within an external document.
-How this is done can be dependent on which PDF viewer program the user has installed and configured.
+How this is done can be dependent on which PDF viewer program the user has installed and configured1.
 It is not generally a reliable approach for implementing primary help functions.